aerospike/aerospike-vector-search-examples/basic-search/README.md

 # Basic vector search example

-A simple Python application that demonstrates vector ANN index creation, vector record insertion and basic ANN query against Proximus server, using the python client.
+A simple Python application that demonstrates vector ANN index creation, vector record insertion, and basic ANN query against the AVS server using the Python client.

 ## Prerequisites